node-xyz/node-xyz.github.io/documentations/advance/configuration/index.md

 ```

-As you can see the system lunches perfectly with the default values.
+As you can see the system lunches perfectly with the default values defined in `Constants.js`.
+The default name of the service will be `node-xyz-init` and one HTTP server will be launched by default on port 4000.

 ### Runtime configurations: selfConf and systemConf

-As you expect, whatever you place in `selfConf` and `systemConf` at runtime will override these values.
+As you expect, whatever you place in `selfConf` and `systemConf` at runtime will override the default values.

 ```
 let mathMS = new xyz({
   selfConf: {
-    port: 10000,
+    transport: [{type: 'HTTP', port: 4010}],
     name: 'from-self-conf'
   },
   systemConf: {nodes: []}